Status and phase

 Key Inclusion Criteria:

-Provision of written informed consent.
-If the participant is a minor (i.e., <18 years of age or as determined by local law), consent will be obtained from the participant's parent/legally designated representative/guardian and written assent will be obtained from the participant, per country regulations.
+Provision of the signed informed consent form by the participant and/ or legally designated representative.
+If the participant is a minor (i.e., <18 years of age or as determined by local law), consent will be obtained from the participant's parent/legally designated representative/guardian and signed assent will be obtained from the participant, per country regulations.

 Enrollment of adolescents (≥12 to <18 years or age of adulthood as defined locally) from these studies is with consideration of local age requirements.